netidx/netidx/README.md

 }
 ```

-Published values always have a value, and new subscribers receive
+Published things always have a value, which new subscribers receive
-the most recent published value initially.
-Thereafter a
-subscription is a lossless ordered stream, just like a tcp
+initially.
+Thereafter a subscription is a lossless ordered stream,
-connection, except that instead of bytes `publisher::Value` is the
+just like a tcp connection, except that instead of bytes
-unit of transmission.
-Since the subscriber can write values back
+`publisher::Value` is the unit of transmission.
+Since the subscriber
-to the publisher, the connection is bidirectional, also like a Tcp
+can write values back to the publisher, the connection is
-stream.
+bidirectional, also like a Tcp stream.

 Values include many useful primitives, including zero copy bytes
 buffers (using the awesome bytes crate), so you can easily use